Comb vs. Brush: When and How To Use Each

 A brush is a staple in the quest for tangle-free hairs, and there seems to be one to suit every hair type.
 Ghanima Abdullah, the cosmetologist and hair expert at The Right Hairstyles, explained, "If you've got thick curly hair or coils, a wide comb might be all you need.
 But if that doesn't quite get the job done, detangling brushes might be better."

-A brush with a good selection of boar bristles is the ideal brush for anyone with fine-to-medium hair.
-Creating a polished look, brushing with boar bristles is a gentle but effective way to have a good hair day.
-For a vegan-friendly alternative, however, move away from the boar bristle and toward a synthetic solution instead, like a nylon bristle brush.
+A brush with a good selection of bristles is the ideal brush for anyone with fine-to-medium hair.
+Creating a polished look, brushing with bristles is a gentle but effective way to have a good hair day.
+For a vegan-friendly alternative, move toward a synthetic solution, like a nylon bristle brush.

 If you have extra-fine or thinning hair, brush with very soft bristles.
 This will stimulate the scalp and increase the circulation to the hair follicle.
 Combine with the Good to GRO Kit and a well-balanced diet to really amp up your hair's health.